 Pub Quiz Tip: Including questions from celebrities to science subjects is ideal.
 A few more that test the players on youth culture and even some classical music will go down well.
 Adding a picture round always seems to be popular.
 It requires players to identify or solve puzzles on animals, people, and places.

-Note: It is best to prepare a tie-breaker question.
-As a rule, the nearest answer to a given question requiring a number as the answer is the best format for this.
+Note: It is best to prepare at least one 'tie breaker question'.
+Often, organisers will have a few fun tie breaker questions already prepared.
+As a rule, the nearest answer to a given question requiring a number as the answer is the best tie-breaker format for this.

 You may find it best to start the quiz around 20:30 to 21:00.
 That should allow a good two hours for a weekly or monthly event.
 One-off quizzes tend to be a little longer than two hours.